manojo/manojo.github.com/index.md

 will mostly write about stuff that I think I understood, so in case I forget, I can come back and see how I got it in the first place.
 Maybe it will improve my writing skills too!

+If you happen to find this stuff interesting, please do let me know (by email/github for now)!
+If you can't wait for the next post, subscribe to the rss feed [here](rss.xml).

 Most recent posts (last 3)
 ==========================